 PhD research candidate under supervisors Prof Wouter Buytaert and Prof Adrian Butler, in collaboration with NGO Concern Worldwide.

-Title of Research: "Groundwater and Conflict in the Horn of Africa," with a focus on drought forecasting in Somaliland using low-cost groundwater sensors.
+Title of Research: "Groundwater Sensors for Drought Early Warning," with a focus on drought forecasting in Somaliland using low-cost groundwater sensors.
 The project investigates the feasibility and utility of low-cost groundwater monitoring systems in better informing drought early warnings for preventative actions by governments, NGOs and communities.

 Somalia, including the self-declared independent Republic of Somaliland, is one of the poorest countries in the world, devastated by conflict and suffering from the most severe droughts in living memory.
 Estimated fatalities from the 2011 drought total 250,000, and a further drought in 2016/17 required humanitarian aid for 6 million people.
 In dry conditions with unreliable surface water, rural communities in Somalia and Somaliland face water insecurity and depend on limited shallow wells for water supply.
 However, with no hydrological data collection on the ground consistently collected, there is little information for communities, governments or humanitarian agencies to anticipate accurately where and when these wells will run dry.
 This lack of drought exposure information leads to inaccurate and late emergency aid, by which time the impacts of malnutrition, health, community displacement and conflict have developed.